 So, picture having a flatter, more contoured stomach, but doing nothing to change your eating habits.
-As you gain weight, all those excess calories go to bigger thighs, buttocks, breasts and more back-fat . . . but, hey, what does that matter as long as you still have a contoured stomach, eh?
+As you gain weight, all those excess calories go to bigger thighs, bigger buttocks, fatter and denser breasts and more back-fat . . . but, hey, you’ll still have a contoured stomach, eh? 🤪

 Losing weight with liposuction is a losing proposition.